wdawson/okta.github.io/_source/_posts/2018-03-30-everything-you-need-to-know-about-the-twelve-factor-app.md

 Time for a quick history lesson.

-Back in the day, when programmers would build a login page for a website or mobile app, they'd typically craft something simple that accepted a user's username OR email address and password.
+Back in the day, when programmers would build a login page for a website or mobile app, they'd typically craft something simple that accepted a username *or* email address and password.

 When the user would enter this information correctly, they'd be immediately logged into the website or app.